robeespi/Deploying-on-AWS-a-dockerized-API-to-predict-the-daily-average-sentiment-of-financial-news-articles/README.md

 # 1. Objetives

 <p align=justify> 1.1.
-Build and host a predictive model on AWS with Python in 36 hours
+Build and host a predictive model on AWS with Python

 <p align=justify> 1.2.
 Using a dataset of news articles, train a model to predict the average sentiment of the next day.